ImmuneDynamics/Spectre/README.md

 Usage instructions and protocols are available from [https://immunedynamics.github.io/spectre](https://immunedynamics.github.io/spectre).

 ### Citation
-If you use Spectre in your work, please consider citing [Ashhurst TM, Marsh-Wakefield F, Putri GH et al. (2020). bioRxiv.
-2020.10.22.349563](https://www.biorxiv.org/content/10.1101/2020.10.22.349563v1.abstract).
+If you use Spectre in your work, please consider citing [Ashhurst TM, Marsh-Wakefield F, Putri GH et al. (2021).
+Cytometry A. DOI: 10.1002/cyto.a.24350](https://doi.org/10.1002/cyto.a.24350).
 To continue providing open-source tools such as Spectre, it helps us if we can demonstrate that our efforts are contributing to analysis efforts in the community.
 Please also consider citing the authors of the individual packages or tools (e.g. CytoNorm, FlowSOM, tSNE, UMAP, etc) that are critical elements of your analysis work.

 ### Installing Spectre
 Detailed installation instructions are available from [https://immunedynamics.github.io/spectre](https://immunedynamics.github.io/spectre).
 Briefly, install and load the 'devtools' library.